zoho/Apptics-SP/README.md

 * Strip Style - **Debugging Symbols**
 * Debug information format - **Dwarf with dSYM file**

-Create a run script
-* Add these lines to your Podfile

-        target '[TARGET NAME]' do

-            pod 'Apptics'

-            script_phase :name => 'Apptics pre build', :script => 'sh "./Pods/Apptics-SDK/scripts/regappversion" --debug-mode=[DEBUG MODE INT] --target-name="[TARGET NAME STRING]"', :execution_position => :before_compile

-            script_phase :name => 'Apptics post build', :script => 'bash "./Pods/Apptics-SDK/scripts/run" --upload-symbols=[STATUS BOOL] --release-configurations="[CONFIGURATIONS COMMA SEPARATED STRING]"', :execution_position => :after_compile

-        end

-* `--debug-mode` 0 for development / 1 for production / 2 for testing
-* `--upload-symbols` based on this parameter we decide to upload dsym to the server.
-* `--release-configurations` is a optional param, pass your configuration name Debug, Release or your custom name with comma separated for which the dSYMs will be uploaded without any prompt during App store submission process via CI, CT and CD.

 # Features

 ## Session Tracking: